wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 # Changelog

+## 0.7.1-fix.2

+Fix: 1.Fix the issue of plugin registration method chain call reporting errors.

+New:

+> 1.Add a configuration option to adapt to the canvas size when the mind map is first loaded.
+>
+> 2.Add a command to automatically generate dts declaration files.

 ## 0.7.1-fix.1

 Fix: Fixed the issue of dragging nodes without excluding the child nodes of the dragged nodes.